ptrd/kwik/readme.md

 Kwik supports IETF draft-14, draft-15 and draft-16.
 Support for draft-17 is coming soon.

+## Contact

+If you have questions about this project, please mail the author (peter dot doornbosch) at luminis dot eu.

 ## License

 This program is open source and licensed under LGPL (see the LICENSE.txt and LICENSE-LESSER.txt files in the distribution).